 All too often, couples who ‘duke it out’ in court fixate almost entirely on the ‘winning’ aspect.
 People fight their partner in court over a multitude of reasons – anger, pride, principles, revenge, or just because they think they’re supposed to!
 People may also fight because their friends, families or lawyers are egging them on and encouraging you to ‘make the nasty person pay!

 Whatever the reason, couples that take their divorce to court are BOTH going to lose.
 The only winner is, well… the legal system.

-Divorce is not a game or a battle to be won.
 There are no winners in divorce.
 Husband, wife, partner, children – everyone loses something.
 There are always casualties and collateral damage.

 “WINNING” at best is about the toil and cost of the separation process itself and subsequent Separation Agreement that you work out with your spouse.
 If you can, avoid becoming one of those individuals that trusts everything to the ‘fairness’ and ‘equanimity’ of the family court system.
 The court system is expensive, frightfully over-burdened and frequently abused.
 If your divorce does end up in family court, you have effectively handed the decision-making process over to a third-party – one that may not decide in a way that you assume they should.
 (Continued below)

 A Personalized Report that addresses your situation.
 Understand what’s involved with support, debts, banks accounts, pensions and your home BEFORE you start any legal processes.

 Not everyone is ready to talk with someone in person.
 You can call The Common Sense Divorce any time and hear a pre-recorded 2-minute message about our services.

 Speak with us about the divorce process in Ontario and how The Common Sense Divorce can walk you through this.
 Book a free telephone assessment and consultation.